Love Live! discography: Love Live! Sunshine!!

-The nine idols of Aqours are grouped into three subunits: CYaRon!
-(You, Ruby and Chika), Azalea (stylized in all-caps; Dia, Kanan and Hanamaru), and Guilty Kiss (Yoshiko, Riko and Mari).
-Five of Aqours' singles include an anime music video.
+Aqours was introduced in 2015.
+The nine members of Aqours are grouped into three subunits: CYaRon!
+(Chika, You and Ruby), Azalea (stylized in all-caps; Kanan, Dia and Hanamaru), and Guilty Kiss (Riko, Yoshiko and Mari).
+Seven of Aqours' singles include an anime music video, while two others include a live-action music video featuring the members' voice actresses.

-The 2-member rival group, Saint Snow, have their own songs.
-Some are included in Aqours' singles and albums, and others have their own.
-Some songs may include Aqours and Saint Snow joint performances, in which they are collectively called Saint Aqours Snow.
+Aqours' duo rival group, Saint Snow, has their own singles, as well as one music video.
+Some songs are included in Aqours' own singles and albums, while others have their own standalone releases.
+Aqours and Saint Snow also have a joint idol group named Saint Aqours Snow.